 - Mourning doves are one of the rare birds who drink water via their beaks, using it as a straw, as opposed to other birds that sip and tilt their heads back to enable gravity to force the water down into their stomachs.

-- We have a couple post about this bird: Mourning Dove Symbolism, Where Do Mourning Doves Sleep?, Top 10 Questions About Mourning Doves Answered.
+- We have a couple post about this bird: Mourning Dove Symbolism, Where Do Mourning Doves Sleep?, Top 10 Questions About Mourning Doves Answered, the dove feather meaning.